Gikkman/StreamUtil/README.md

 4. .mod messages are very slow
 5. .mod status is not revoked if a user is unmodded whilst the bot is disconnected.
 To revoke mod status, re-mod and then unmod the user while the bot is connected.
 6. The IRC socket resets sometimes.
 Might be my connection where I debug, but I know it happens sometimes.
+7. The way I load resources means that I cannot deploy the project.
+However, I realized that far to late and thus don't have the time to fix it.
+Therefor, this project can only be run from an IDE

 ## Contant
 If there are any issued, or any questions, you can reach me via twitter @Gikkman